Realism and optimism blend at OTC 2017

 That same quiet confidence was also felt at the Scottish pavilion at OTC and expressed elsewhere in conversations with many of those who made the trip over the Atlantic.
 No one from Aberdeen is getting carried away right now, but the North Sea industry has had to make many difficult decisions over the past three years and there are a growing number of companies who are now seeing an upturn in business as a result.

 The presence of Oil & Gas UK chief executive Deirdre Michie at OTC this year further enhanced the feeling that the North Sea is once again returning to match fitness and is ready not only to compete for, but to win, market share.
-Those who attended Energy Voice’s New World Order event at OTC saw Balmoral Group chairman and managing director Jim Milne typify the spirit and enthusiasm necessary for the North Sea to succeed in future - comments which he also shared with Fifth Ring’s Editor’s Eye series.
+Those who attended Energy Voice’s New World Order event at OTC saw Balmoral Group chairman and managing director Jim Milne typify the spirit and enthusiasm necessary for the North Sea to succeed in future.

 The oil and gas industry is generally an optimistic place to be – it encourages entrepreneurs who can see an opportunity and have the conviction and drive to go for it – but misplaced over-optimism can sometimes be detrimental.
 Despite the muted number of attendees this year’s OTC in Houston had the right blend of optimism that activity is returning, and realism in the widespread acknowledgement that we still have a long way to go to full recovery.